Agoric/dapp-pegasus/README.md

 **CAVEAT: Please note that the Pegasus Dapp UI has not yet been created (we were missing some crucial wallet features at the time of the hackathon).**

-Instead, we will use "agoric deploy scripts" to expose issuers to the Agoric wallet, create pegs, and request Zoe invites to transfer assets over them.
+Instead, we will use "agoric deploy scripts" to expose issuers to the Agoric wallet, create pegs, and request Zoe invitations to transfer assets over them.

 ## Number of Wallets